-- The contribution is calculated as follows:
+The contribution is calculated as follows:

-- The total of your income (including any tariff income) minus general living allowance minus disability related expenditure (where applicable)
+- Your total income (including any tariff income), minus the minimum income guarantee, less any allowable disability related expenditure - = your maximum assessed contribution.

-your disposable income.

-Your maximum assessed contribution will be your calculated disposable income.

-The amount we ask you to contribute will be the actual cost of services up to your maximum assessed contribution.
+The amount you will need to contribute will be the total cost of care services received, up to your maximum assessed contribution.

-Disability related expenditure is only taken into consideration if you receive Attendance Allowance, the care component of Disability Living Allowance (DLA) or the Daily Living Component of any Personal Independence Payment (PIP).
+Disability related expenditure is only taken into consideration if you receive a disability related benefit such as: Attendance Allowance, the care component of the Disability Living Allowance (DLA) or the Daily Living Component of any Personal Independence Payment (PIP).